thetillhoff/nicky/unfolding_documentation.md

       elem3: [...]
 ```

-# pattern notation
+# Pattern notation
-A string in the origin requires the field 'type' and most often this string should match again a regex pattern stored in the field 'pattern'.
+A string in the origin requires the field `type` and most often this string should match again a regex pattern stored in the field `pattern`.
-The field 'type' is automatically added if the string contains the field 'pattern'.
+The field `type` is automatically added if the string contains the field `pattern`.
 ```
 somestring:
   pattern: (\w+)